GoogleChrome/web.dev/src/site/content/en/learn/images/avif/index.md

 Though tooling is relatively limited, you can and should [start experimenting with AVIF](https://jakearchibald.com/2020/avif-has-landed/) today, as one of the encodings offered by Squoosh:

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/TkVWHUuKwH9qauQJDNpI.png", alt="A Squoosh screenshot showing AVIF compression settings", width="800", height="547" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/TkVWHUuKwH9qauQJDNpI.png", alt="A Squoosh screenshot showing AVIF compression settings.", width="800", height="547" %}

 ## Browser support